MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMOperatingSystemImage.md

 ```

 ### -Version
-Specifies the version of the operating system image.
+Specifies the version of the OS image.

 ```yaml
 Type: String